microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/SoftwareComponentOverview.md

 This section of documentation is focused on the software components of configuration modules that are useful during platform integration.

-`PolicyProducer` provides a software implementation that helps on sequencing the platform default silicon policy publication and configuration data update in the PEI phase.

 `ConfDataSettingProvider` is a shim layer that registers setting provider for configuration data.
+The underneath implementation is operating on top of the per tag ID based configuration blob, either initialized from FV carried original configuration blob or updated through ConfApp.

-The implementation of walking through configuration data is provide by platform level libraries `PlatformPolicyInitLib`, which initializes the silicon policy for a given platform and `ConfigDataLib`, which converts configuration data to silicon policy and serialize them into printable strings.
+The implementation of walking through configuration data is expected to be provided by platform level module, which initializes the silicon policy for a given platform and `ConfigDataLib`, which converts configuration data to silicon policy and serialize them into printable strings.

 `ConfApp` is a UEFI application that replaces traditional UI application to display basic system information and provide